VarunS2002/Xposed-Disable-FLAG_SECURE/README.md

         - Do not select `Android System`
         - Do not select the target app in which you want to enable screenshots
         - Reboot
-- LSPosed:
-    - Enable the module
-    - Select `System Framework`
-    - Select the target app in which you want to enable screenshots
-    - Reboot

 ## Note: